-Bantayan island can be enjoyed by just walking on its blinding, long strip of white sand beaches in Sante Fe; waking up to a beautiful sunrise in Kota and Amihan beach; and munching on its tasty seafoods from its market.
-If these do not sound enough, go on for a day trip, either with an arranged tour or by a rented motorbike/bicycle.
-Below is a sample Bantayan DIY itinerary for 2 or 3 days, as your guide:
+Bantayan island can be enjoyed by just walking on its blinding, long strip of white sand beaches in Santa Fe, waking up to a beautiful sunrise in Kota and Amihan beach, and munching on its tasty seafoods at its market.
+If these do not sound enough, go on for a day trip, either with an arranged tour or by a rented motorbike or bicycle.

 |Arrive at Santa Fe||12:00PM|

 |Dinner at MJ Square||7:00PM||P150|

 |Socials (or by the beach at Kota)||8:00PM|

 |Sunrise at Kota beach||5:00AM|